Ben Lyon: Early life and career

+He also appeared in an episode of Starlight.
+No episodes are known to survive.
+He was a comedian in that show.

 He was the subject of This Is Your Life in March 1963, when he was surprised by Eamonn Andrews at the BBC Television Theatre.

 Military service

 Lyon served as a pilot in the 322nd Pursuit Squadron in the early 1930s.
 During World War II he served as a lieutenant colonel in the US Army Air Forces Special Services.

 Personal life and death

 Lyon married actress Bebe Daniels in June 1930.
 They had two children, daughter Barbara in 1931 and an adopted son Richard.
 In an issue of the contemporary magazine Radio Pictorial, Bebe explained how she saw Richard peering through the railings at a London orphanage and instantly thought "A brother for Barbara".
 Daniels suffered a severe stroke in 1963 and withdrew from public life.
 She suffered a second stroke in late 1970.
 She died at the couple's London home in March 1971.

 On April 1, 1972, Lyon married the actress Marian Nixon, whom he had known since the 1920s.
 They remained married until his death.
 She died five years later, also at age 78.

 On March 22, 1979, Lyon and his second wife, Marian Nixon, were vacationing together on the Queen Elizabeth 2 cruise ship near Honolulu, Hawaii, when Lyon suffered a fatal heart attack.
 He was 78 years old.
 His body was cremated and is interred in the Chapel Columbarium at Hollywood Forever Cemetery next to his first wife, Bebe Daniels.

 For his contribution to the motion picture industry, Ben Lyon has a star on the Hollywood Walk of Fame at 1724 Vine Street.

 Jill Allgood lived with Bebe and Ben Lyon for many years in their large apartment at Dolphin Square, London.
 Bebe and Ben Lyon were the godparent to Allgood's niece, Suzanne Allgood.